StegSchreck/AngularCV/DEPLOYMENT.md

 * Finally, you will have to create a AWS Service Role
   * Click "Create" and name it e.g. `AWS-CodePipeline-Service-AngularCV`
-  * Leave the other default values
+  * Leave the default values for the other fields
 * In the next step you can review your settings
   * After creating the Pipeline, it will start to run automatically and your AngularCV app will be deployed to your S3 bucket

 ### Step 2: Adjust your domain settings
 For the domain, you created previously, adjust the settings in order point it to the S3 bucket
 * Go to the DNS settings at your domain provider
-  * You can also use AWS Route53 as DNS, which is easy to use, but that's a different story
+  * You can also use [AWS Route53](https://console.aws.amazon.com/route53/home) as DNS, which is easy to use, but that's a different story
 * Add a `CNAME` record for the (sub-)domain you want to point to the AngularCV app pointing to the S3 url
   * e.g. `http://cv.yourdomain.tld.s3-website.eu-central-1.amazonaws.com`
 * The propagation of the DNS settings might take some minutes